On the Reeb spaces of definable maps: Introduction

 The notion of o-minimal structures has its origins in model theory but has since become a widely accepted framework for studying ``tame geometry''.
 The definable sets and maps of an o-minimal structure satisfy many uniform finiteness properties (similar to those of semi-algebraic sets) while allowing much richer families of sets and maps.
 We refer the reader to the survey by Wilkie \cite{Wilkie2009} for the origin and motivation of this notion of tameness.
 The reader will also find many applications of interest.

 Our first result is that the Reeb spaces of ``tame'' maps are themselves tame.
 More precisely, we prove that the quotient map corresponding to the Reeb space of a proper definable map can be realized as a proper definable map (Theorem~\ref{thm:definability-of-Reeb} below).
 This implies as a special case that the Reeb spaces of proper semi-algebraic maps can be realized as semi-algebraic quotients.
 Theorem~\ref{thm:definability-of-Reeb} can be viewed as the definable analog of the theorem~\cite[III, Corollary 11.5]{Hartshorne} on the existence of Stein factorization for proper morphisms in algebraic geometry (see Remark~\ref{rem:Stein} below).
 Another significance of this result is that it makes it possible to ask for an algorithm to semi-algebraically describe this semi-algebraic quotient using results from the well developed area of algorithmic semi-algebraic geometry \cite{BPRbook2}.
-We do not pursue this question further in this paper, leaving it for future work.
+A naive approach would be to make the proof of Proposition~\ref{prop:definability-of-quotient} in \cite{Dries} (in the semi-algebraic case) algorithmic.
+However, the proof of Proposition~\ref{prop:definability-of-quotient} makes heavy use of definable (in this case semi-algebraic) triangulations.
+Algorithms with the best known complexity for computing semi-algebraic triangulations (see for instance \cite[Chapter 5]{BPRbook2}) use the technique of \emph{cylindrical algebraic decomposition} which has intrinsically a doubly exponential complexity.
+So this approach is unlikely to yield anything better than an algorithm with a doubly exponential complexity.
+However, it must be noted that the problem of computing a description of the Reeb space is much more special than the problem of computing the description of quotients by an arbitrary semi-algebraic equivalence relations, since the equivalence relation in the case of the Reeb space is very geometric.
+Many problems in algorithmic semi-algebraic geometry with a geometric or topological flavor-- such as the problem of computing semi-algebraic descriptions of the semi-algebraically connected components of a given semi-algebraic set, computing certain topological invariants like the Euler-Poincar\'e characteristics etc. admit algorithms with singly exponential complexity (see for examples \cite[Chapters 13-16]{BPRbook2}).
+They rely on a common technique called the \emph{critical point method}.

+In this paper we prove a singly exponential upper bound on the Betti numbers of the Reeb space of a semi-algebraic map.
+Driven by the analogy with the problems mentioned above, this singly exponential upper bound suggests that an algorithm having a singly exponential complexity should exist for computing a description of the Reeb space using the critical point method.
+However, the technique introduced in this paper is not sufficient for this purpose, since the upper bound that we prove comes from approximating the cohomology of the Reeb space by the $E_1$-term of a spectral sequence converging to it.
+But this is not sufficient to describe the Reeb space itself.
+Doing so would require additional techniques and we do not pursue this question further in this paper, leaving it for future work.